Doxuno

 MANAGEMENT AND AUTHORITY

 The Partnership shall be managed jointly by all Partners with equal authority.
-Each Partner shall have the right to participate in the day-to-day management of the Partnership business and may bind the Partnership within the ordinary course of business under the Partnership Act 1908 (PA 1908, s 8).
+Each Partner shall have the right to participate in the day-to-day management of the Partnership business and may bind the Partnership within the ordinary course of business under the Partnership Law Act 2019 (PLA 2019, s 9).
 The Partners agree to the following responsibilities: Partner 1: Business development, client relationships, Auckland region projects.
 Partner 2: Project delivery, technical design, Wellington region projects, finance.

 6.